 One of the more infamous crimes in our local area is the gruesome 1912 murder of Ella Barham in rural Boone County, which is just next door to us here in Berryville.
 I must confess, I had never actually heard of the crime until I read this book.
-Author Nita Gould has family ties to the case–Ella is a cousin, though one who died long before she was born.
+Author Nita Gould has family ties to the case–Ella is a cousin, though one who died long before Gould was born.
 As Gould quickly learned when she started researching the case, local oral tradition of the case is unreliable and contradictory, so she instead turned to the extensive news coverage of the crime and court files to detail the murder of the vivacious eighteen-year-old and the subsequent arrest and trial of one of her neighbors.
 Thank you to Julie for ordering this book for me!

 Gould’s coverage is thorough, and she also makes a genuine effort to be fair to all parties, including the alleged murderer.
 The crime, as mentioned earlier, is a gruesome one.
-The details presented are not gratuitous, but they’re probably too much for the squeamish.
+The details presented are not at all gratuitous, but they’re probably too much for the squeamish.
 Gould was prompted to write the book out of frustration over previous accounts that couldn’t even get basic details–like Ella’s name–right, and the early parts of the book where she focuses on Ella as a person are a nice, much-needed reminder of her individual personality and life before the tragedy.

 Recommended for those interested in local history and true-life courtroom dramas.